-Who is eligible to participate in the JCC Maccabi Games®?
+Who is eligible to participate in the JCC Maccabi Games?

-Jewish teens between the ages of 13-16 as of July 31, 2022 are welcome to compete at the Games.
+- Jewish teens between the ages of 14-17 as of July 5, 2023 are welcome to compete at the Games.

-All athletes must be Jewish, which is defined as follows: One of the athlete’s parents is Jewish and the athlete is being raised Jewish or is a Jew by choice and is being raised Jewish.
-In the spirit of the Games, if the parent or child does not believe that they are Jewish on a year-round basis, then the child should not participate in JCC Maccabi Games®.
+- All athletes must be Jewish, which is defined as follows: One of the athlete’s parents is Jewish and the athlete is being raised Jewish or is a Jew by choice and is being raised Jewish.
+In the spirit of the Games, if the parent or child does not believe that they are Jewish on a year-round basis, then the child should not participate in JCC Maccabi.
 In the athlete online registration, there is a declaration that contains the eligibility requirements; both the athlete and his/her parent(s) must sign this declaration.

 What sports are offered?

 What is the athletic competition like?

 The competitive level of the participants will vary.
 There are teens that are elite athletes and then those that are there for the experience, the level of play is very diverse.
 Some of the sports will have different divisions based on skill levels.
 Throughout the week, players can expect to play at least four games/matches before tournament play begins on Wednesday.
-Gold, silver, and bronze medals are awarded to the top three winners.
-Although it is competitive, the JCC Maccabi Games® emphasize the Rachmanus Rule, which is good sportsmanship and fair play.
-The experience is about more than just sports, it focuses on an all-around experience including friends, community service, social, and educational activities.
+Gold, silver and bronze medals are awarded to the top three winners.
+Although it is competitive, the JCC Maccabi Games emphasize the Rachmanus Rule, which is good sportsmanship and fair play.
+The experience is about more than just sports.
+It focuses on an all-around experience including friends, community service, social and educational activities.